 - the reconsideration of some administrative decision;

-Petitions can be used as a form of submission on active development applications during the public notification stage.
+If the matter of concern relates to a development application a petition can be used as a form of submission on active development applications during the public notification stage.
+This petition however would not be included in the petitioning process set out below.
 The “Get Involved with Development” information page from the Department of State Development, Manufacturing, Infrastructure and Planning provides more information on the development application process.

 The petitioning process

-The petition, if received by Council at an Ordinary Meeting of Council, will not be debated at that meeting.
-It will be referred by the Chief Executive Officer to the relevant Council Department for action and response.
+The petition, if properly made (see preparing a petition below) will be placed on a Council meeting agenda and received by Council at an Ordinary Meeting of Council.
+The petition matter will not be debated at that meeting.
+It will be referred by the Chief Executive Officer to the relevant Council Directorate for action and response.

 Council will formally notify the lead petitioner within 10 business days of receipt of the petition.
 In accordance with Council’s Standing Orders, the lead petitioner will be notified of the outcome of the petition within two months of it being presented to an Ordinary Meeting of Council.

 Petitions should adhere to certain standards that ensure the message is brief and to the point.
 Petitions must:

 - be an original document (photocopies will not be accepted);

 - be legibly written or typed without erasures or alterations;

 - contain a minimum of 10 signatories with names and addresses, which must be clearly written or printed and not pasted or fixed or transferred in any other way;